mongodb/atlas-functions-triggers-examples/README.md

 The Developer Docs team maintains these code snippets as tested examples.
 Adding a new snippet involves:

-1. Adding a Function or Trigger to the Atlas backend, which is currently in:
+1. Adding a Function or Trigger to the Atlas backend (ask Dev Docs for details and access).

-   **Org:** "Developer Docs"
-   **Project:** "Code Snippets"
-   **App Services App:** "Atlas-Functions-Triggers"

 2. Adding a relevant test for the Function or Trigger to the test suite.
 Refer to the README in the `test/integration` directory for more details.
 3. Exporting or pulling the Atlas backend with your Function or Trigger, and adding the relevant file(s) to this repository's `backend`.
 4. Running the Bluehawk script in the `tools` directory to copy the files from the backend into the `snippets` files that get uploaded to S3.
 5. Adding a metadata file to the `metadata` directory with a title and other relevant details based on the type of snippet you're adding.

 Details about filenames and metadata schema will be added to this repository after the spec is finalized.